 Shifts in average mean large changes in extremes

 While the changing pattern of temperature and precipitation may seem subtle when averaged out, these shifts result in real and expensive consequences because of an escalation in extreme weather.
-A NOAA analysis finds that the number of disasters each year in the U.S. that cause greater than a billion dollars in damage (adjusted for inflation) has more than quadrupled since the 1980s.
+A NOAA analysis finds that the number of disasters each year in the U.S. that cause (adjusted for inflation) has more than quadrupled since the 1980s.

 As Sublette explains, a small change in the average means a disproportionate increase in extremes.
 “So, while 1°F does not sound like much on the average, that means that the frequency of extreme heat goes up much more rapidly.”